 What if my camper forgets their lunch, towel, or water bottle?

-We always have extras on hand so we’ve got you covered, but feel free to drop anything off during the day, and we’ll make sure it gets to your camper.
+We always have extras on hand so we’ve got you covered!
+However, feel free to drop anything off during the day, and we’ll make sure it gets to your camper.
 We also have extra sunscreen and bug spray.

 Can my camper attend multiple weeks?